 While you may be academically elite at your school, realize that 54% of Harvard’s accepted students had 4.0 (out of 4.0) GPAs.
 That is, even if you take all the hardest courses your school has to offer, and you score perfectly in each, you are, by definition, not elite by Harvard’s standards.

-But recognize that to gain Ivy League admission you will need to best students who have been in movies, who have published books that were well reviewed, or who painted art that was featured and sold in prestigious galleries.
+But recognize that to gain Ivy League admission you will need to best students who have been in movies, who have published books that were well-reviewed, or who painted art that was featured and sold in prestigious galleries.

 Similarly, you might have a relative who went to UPenn or even a relative who is active in the alumni community.
 But you must compete against the children of John Huntsman, Donald Trump, and their extended family, as well as the niece of the president of Mexico and Reese Witherspoon—all of whom were classmates of the author when he was at UPenn.

 The aim of this section is not to discourage but to reframe the definitions of elite which may have served well in high school but are less powerful in a global setting.

 Now, she will almost certainly be admitted, as she is so high in one category, but she leaves a gap in the school’s student body which allows for someone who is weak in the performance category but high in both the academic and performance categories.

-So even if you are not in the 99th percentile in any one trait, being in the 80th -90th percentile of two out of three categories could make you a perfect fit to a school’s overall student body.
+So even if you are not in the 99th percentile in any one trait, being in the 80th -90th percentile of two out of three categories could make you a perfect fit for a school’s overall student body.

 Let’s take that tradeoff theory a step further and say that every applicant has the same potential units of output, and they want to optimize themselves for admittance.

-Let’s look at the following scenarios and see which one serves a college and the student the best:
+Look at the following scenarios and see which one serves a college and the student the best:

 You can see that every student has six green squares to allocate—let these be the performance units.
 A student could theoretically maximize one category and minimize the others (students A, B, and C), but this is rare and risky.

 These students’ profiles are largely not worth in-depth consideration in this article, as they are mostly traits that would have been established long-before high school.

-However, this student does not serve an university well, as shown by the second scenario.
+However, this student does not serve the university well, as shown by the second scenario.
 The school is missing top performers.

-Now examine students E, F, and G who allocated their efforts by being a strong performer in one category, an average performer in another category, and a relatively week performer in the final category.
+Now examine students E, F, and G who allocated their efforts by being a strong performer in one category, an average performer in another category, and a relatively weak performer in the final category.

-Keep in mind, when we say ‘weak’ performer, we are referring to weak relative to the applicant base—for Harvard, a weak GPA would be 3.8, and weak performance might be first-chair violin in the county’s orchestra.
+Keep in mind, when we say ‘weak’ performer, we are referring to weak relative to the applicant base—for Harvard, a weak GPA would be 3.8, and weak performance might be the first-chair violin in the county’s orchestra.

-It is the profile of students E, F, and G that is most achievable, and we will provide recommendations on becoming this type of student in the subsequent sections.
+It is the profile of students E, F, and G that is most achievable by students seeking admission into an Ivy League school.

+We will provide recommendations on becoming this type of student in the subsequent sections.
 But if this seems like a new perspective to you, it may be because you were operating under the myth of the well-rounded student.